yochaigal/cairn/wip/2e/wilderness-exploration.md

 - A **Watch** rotation is set from each party member.
 At least 3 rotations are necessary to ensure that all party members can rest.
 A smaller party may need to risk sleeping unguarded, or switch off sleeping over multiple days (see [**Sleep**](#sleep)).
 - The **Warden** rolls on the [**Wilderness Events**](#wilderness-events).
 - Party members that were able to rest remove all of **Fatigue** from their inventory, and other conditions (if required).

-## Splitting Up
-- If the characters split up, each party is treated as an independent entity, and subsequent rolls only impact the group triggering the relevant action.

 ## Tables

 ### Weather